codesardine/jak/README.md

  * Is this cross platform?

-  * This works on Linux, but there is Python Gobject for Windows and MacOx.
+  * There are packages for your Linux distro, for Windows and MacOx i tink you have to compile PyGobject.
 I have not tested on the lastest 2 since am only trageting Linux for now, it should work!

  * Does it work with PyPy